Skip to content

 Validation

-Iridium is a SSR UI framework, meaning validation is typically written once on the backend & validated on certain requests, like a when saving your form to a model.
+Iridium is a SSR UI framework, meaning validation is typically written once on the backend and validated on certain requests, like when saving your form to a model.

 go